antonio-pinheiro/antonio-pinheiro/README.md

 </table>

-other technologies that I worked
+Other technologies that I worked

 <table>